JuliaMath/BFloat16s.jl/README.md

 so this package should be used for precision experiments only, not performance experiments.

-### BFloat16 + stochastic rounding

-This package also exports `BFloat16sr`, BFloat16 with stochastic rounding that is proportional to the distance of the next representable numbers and therefore [exact in expectation](https://en.wikipedia.org/wiki/Rounding#Stochastic_rounding) (see also example below in "Usage - BFloat16 + stochastic rounding").
-Although there is currently no known hardware implementation available, [Graphcore is working on IPUs with stochastic rounding](https://www.graphcore.ai/posts/directions-of-ai-research).
-Stochastic rounding makes the current `BFloat16` implementation considerably slower, but is still faster than Julia's `Float16`.
-[Xoroshio128Plus](https://sunoru.github.io/RandomNumbers.jl/stable/man/xorshifts/#Xorshift-Family-1), a random number generator from the [Xorshift family](https://en.wikipedia.org/wiki/Xorshift), is used through the [RandomNumbers.jl](https://github.com/sunoru/RandomNumbers.jl) package.

-Stochastic rounding is only applied on arithmetic operations, and not on type conversions or for subnormal numbers (standard round to nearest instead).

 ### Usage

 This package exports the BFloat16 data type.
 This datatype should behave